AWS NAT Gateway Is Draining Your Budget — Here Are the Cheaper Alternatives

 Setting Up a Gateway VPC Endpoint for S3

-In the AWS Console, go to VPC → Endpoints → Create Endpoint.
+In the AWS Console — VPC → Endpoints → Create Endpoint.
 Select “AWS services” as the service category.
-Search for “s3” and select the Gateway type (not Interface — the Gateway type is the free one).
+Search for “s3” and select the Gateway type, not Interface.
+The Gateway type is the free one.
 Select your VPC.
-Then, critically, select every route table associated with the private subnets where your workloads run.
+Then, critically, select every route table associated with your private subnets.
 Hit create.
+AWS automatically adds a route entry with a prefix list destination to each selected route table.
+Any traffic destined for S3 public IP ranges now bypasses NAT Gateway entirely.

 Setting Up a Gateway Endpoint for DynamoDB

 Identical process.
 Search for “dynamodb” in the endpoint service list, select Gateway type, attach to your private subnet route tables.
 Done in under five minutes.
+There’s no good reason not to do this immediately.

 What You Actually Save